crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 “CIS breaks their controls up into three implementation groups.
 They base them on the maturity or the significance of the controls and of the organizations using it.
 So if you’re a mature organization, enterprise, you’re going to look at group three.
 Small, single storefront, maybe group one is more appropriate to your business.
 Each of the controls is documented as to why you’re doing the control, what the different parts are, what the tools and procedures would be, and an example of how you would organize it.”

-4.2.
+#### 4.2.
 Compliance and Industry Standards Summary

+IMAGE

 Cybersecurity compliance and industry standards summary (courtesy of IBM Security Learning Services)

-4.3.
+#### 4.3.
 Center for Internet Security (CIS) Critical Security Controls Research

 The CIS Critical Security Controls – CIS Controls V7.1

 The CIS Critical Security Controls (CIS Controls) are internationally-recognized cybersecurity best practices for defense against common threats.
 They are a consensus-developed resource that brings together expert insight about cyber threats, business technology, and security.
 The CIS Controls are used by organizations with varying resources and risk exposure to build an effective cyber defense program.

-Footnote/FYI
+### Footnote/FYI

-This discussion focused on module 1 (week 1) of the Coursera course

-Cybersecurity Compliance Framework & System Administration

-, course 3 of 4 of

-IT Fundamentals for Cybersecurity Specialization
+This discussion focused on module 1 (week 1) of the Coursera course [Cybersecurity Compliance Framework & System Administration](https://www.coursera.org/learn/cybersecurity-compliance-framework-system-administration), course 3 of 4 of [IT Fundamentals for Cybersecurity Specialization](https://www.coursera.org/specializations/it-fundamentals-cybersecurity).

-.
 The course also covers the following three modules:

-Module 2: Client System Administration, Endpoint Protection and Patching
+- Module 2: Client System Administration, Endpoint Protection and Patching

-Module 3: Server and User Administration
+- Module 3: Server and User Administration

-Module 4: Cryptography and Compliance Pitfalls
+- Module 4: Cryptography and Compliance Pitfalls

 Modules 2, 3, and 4 focus on how technical and administrative controls and processes can help achieve compliance.

-Key references

-ComplianceForge Reference Model: Hierarchical Cybersecurity Governance Framework (HCGF)

-Cybersecurity Compliance Framework & System Administration

-IT Fundamentals for Cybersecurity Specialization

 --
 #### **1. General Data Protection Regulation (GDPR)**